- What are the requirements to get married in North Carolina?

 - What are the requirements for a prenuptial agreement?

 To be valid, the prenuptial agreement must be in writing and signed by both parties before the marriage.
-A prenuptial agreement cannot limit the child support than a child would otherwise receive.
+A prenuptial agreement cannot limit the child support that a child would otherwise receive.